IndoNLP/indonlu/README.md

 ### Submission Format
 Please kindly check [[Link]](https://github.com/indobenchmark/indonlu/tree/master/submission_examples).
 For each task, there is different format.
 Every submission file always start with the `index` column (the id of the test sample following the order of the masked test set).

-First you need to rename your prediction into 'pred.txt', then zip the file.
+For the submission, first you need to rename your prediction into 'pred.txt', then zip the file.

 ## Paper
 IndoNLU has been accepted on AACL 2020 and you can find the detail on https://arxiv.org/abs/2009.05387